AICAN-Research/learn-pathology/README.md

 ```

 Then go the admin page using your browser and create a new item under "Social applications"
-and set the provider to *Dataporten* and enter your client id and secret key, also rember to add a site and select it
+and set the provider to *Dataporten* and enter your client id and secret key, also remember to add a site and select it
 with your domain.